 These insurance plans can make sure you don't fall behind on a loan.
 However, the credit insurance premiums may be added to your loan's total amount and accrue interest along with your loan.

 Buying similar types of insurance from a third party may be less expensive, and it can give you the money directly to help with all your bills rather than only paying this loan.
 The coverage may also be redundant if you already have life or disability insurance.

 Terms Can Vary Depending on Where You Live

 OneMain Financial offers loans in 44 states, but loan specifics, including the amount you can borrow, can vary depending on where you live.
-For example, the minimum loan amount is $2,000 in Ohio but $3,000 in California.

 Another distinction is that in some states the interest is "precomputed" and added to the account balance when the loan is issued, while elsewhere the interest accrues daily using a simple interest system.

 With precomputed interest, the loan's interest is combined with your loan amount when you take out the loan.
 Your monthly payment is determined by dividing this sum by the number of months you'll be repaying the loan, and making larger monthly payments won't decrease how much interest accrues as you go.